Do you want to improve the security of your Flatsome theme-powered WooCommerce website?

 The popularity of the platform makes it a lucrative target for hackers.
 Though WordPress and WooCommerce bring a high level of customizability, functionality, and security to your online store.

 Your eCommerce website security must be your top priority.
-It is absolutely necessary to secure your Flatsome WooCommerce store.
+It is necessary to secure your Flatsome WooCommerce store.

 In this guide, we will discuss the security flaws present among online stores and how they can secure their WooCommerce website.